 If you have been following a regular exercise program prior to your pregnancy, you should be able to maintain that program to some degree throughout your pregnancy.
-Exercise does not increase the risk for miscarriage in a normal low risk pregnancy.
+Exercise does not increase the risk of miscarriage in a normal low-risk pregnancy.
 The important thing is to discuss these pregnancy exercise guidelines with your health care provider and set up the right routine for you.

 Pregnancy Exercise Guidelines

-- If you are just starting an exercise program as a way of improving your health during your pregnancy, you should start very slowlyand be careful not to over exert yourself.
+- If you are just starting an exercise program as a way of improving your health during your pregnancy, you should start very slowly and be careful not to overexert yourself.
 Consider a prenatal yoga class that is specifically designed for pregnant women.
-Shop Yoga for home
+Shop Prenatal Yoga for Home Use

 - Take frequent breaks, and drink plenty of fluids during exercise.